radman-x/AutoGenLabs/README.md

 * Then open and select AutoGenGuiChat.py tab in VSCode and hit F5.

 ## Know issues
-* Bug: function calls not displayed in view
+* Function calls are not displayed in view
 * This produces a warning message like "GroupChat is underpopulated with 2 agents...".
 This can be safely ignored.
 * Occasionally, the "summarize..." test prompt above is ignored; usually after repeating it again, it works.
+* Occasionally, the interaction between the agents is wrong (eg. message sent to Assistant instead of Admin) so no further human input can occur.
+Get "There is currently no input being awaited." in console.
 * Numerous standard icons in Panel ChatInterface are not yet implemented: "liking" messages, clear history, etc.
 * Add better documentation